xpack-dev-tools/qemu-arm-xpack/README.md

 [xpm folders](https://xpack.github.io/xpm/folders/) page.

-For xPacks aware tools, like the **Eclipse Embedded C/C++ plug-ins**, it is also possible to install OpenOCD globally, in the user home folder:
+For xPacks aware tools, like the **Eclipse Embedded C/C++ plug-ins**, it is also possible to install QEMU globally, in the user home folder:

 ```sh
 xpm install --global @xpack-dev-tools/qemu-arm@latest